-For each of 60 questions the students are asked three questions as shown in Figure \ref{fig:survey-question}: (i) is the question human-written or machine-generated? (ii) is the question appropriate or not appropriate for the specific course? and (iii) what is the question's difficulty level on a scale between 1 (easiest) and 5 (hardest)?
-The students are asked to simply provide their ratings and not to solve the questions.
+For each of the 60 questions, the students are asked three survey questions: (1) ``Is the question human-written or machine-generated?'', (2) ``Is the question appropriate or not appropriate for the specific course?'', and (3) ``What is the question's difficulty level on a scale between 1 (easiest) and 5 (hardest)?''
+An example of this survey format is given in Figure \ref{fig:survey-question}.
+The students are asked to provide their ratings and not solve the questions.
 The survey is conducted online and anonymously.